OrkoHunter/python-easter-eggs/README.md

 8. It's a substitution cipher called [ROT13](https://en.wikipedia.org/wiki/ROT13)
 9. In many languages there are two ways to do the same thing `--no` and `no--`.
 The message has a hidden example in itself
 10. Support for unicode character set for naming identifiers was added in Python3.
 Though, it is not explicitly preferred while writing code, it adds flavour to working with scientific formulas.
+11. The original code is [here](https://github.com/python/cpython/blob/master/Lib/antigravity.py) with the [xkcd comic](https://xkcd.com/426/) referenced, and maybe that's why this is also in the `antigravity` module

 ## Add more